chrishoina/db-tools-docs/ordsInstallationGuide/chapter5/5-miscellaneous-configuration-options-of-oracle-rest-data-services.md

 </Configure>
 ```

 Pay special attention to the `<Arg></Arg>` tags.
 The first *`<Arg>`ument* informs Jetty where and how to save the access log file (i.e., save as `access.log` at the location indicated).
 The second argument specifies the format strings to include in the log file.
-For a detailed explantion of these format strings, see the [Access](#5.2.3.1-jetty-access-logs) section of this document.
+For a detailed explantion of these format strings, see the [Jetty Access Logs](#5231-jetty-access-logs) section of this document.

 [^4]: This file can be named [anything].xml.
 The format, contents, and arguments therein are what are important.